aimeedowell/ContextFreeCreatures/README.md

 Double click the game file (.exe or .app)

 ## Usage

-Context Free Creatures is made for Mac (arm or intel) and Windows (x64) to be used as a standalone Desktop application.
+Context Free Creatures is made for Mac (arm or intel) and Windows (x64) to be used as a standalone Desktop application only.

 ## License